jwshii/etna/README.md

     We will note in the discussion that follows the places where this will cause some deviations from the paper's data.

-Run this to collect the data for this experiment:
+Run this to collect the data for this experiment: (Don't worry about the OpenBLAS warning if you see it on the VM.)

 ```
 $ make collect4.1